palacaze/gateau/README.md

 - Automatically generating Doxygen documentation,
 - ...

-Again, it is a simple tool, not a full-fledged package manager.
-It does not particularly excel at dependency handling and will not be able to cope with complex dependency chains.
+Again, it is a simple tool, it does not handle dependency management.
+A package manager such as vcpkg or conan should be used instead.

 ## Motivational example